g0nchy/password-assesor/README.md

 This code is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute the code as per the terms of the license.

+## Future Plans

+I plan to create a version 2.0 of `password-assessor` in the future.
+The new version will aim to provide even better password assessment capabilities by incorporating additional libraries and advanced methods to calculate the password strength and suggest improvements.
+Stay tuned for the upcoming updates!

 ## Contributions

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.